harisankar-krishna-swamy/django_hmac_authentication/README.md

 # Features

 * Django model for HMAC's shared secret
-* Each user's shared secret is protected with separate key.
-Each user can have many secrets
+* Each user can have many hmac shared secrets and each secret is protected with a separate key.
 * Authentication class `HMACAuthentication` to use with Django Rest Framework
 * Reject requests earlier than configured timeout and also with future timestamps
 * Supports `HMAC-SHA512`, `HMAC-SHA384`, `HMAC-SHA256`